kubevirt/user-guide/docs/virtual_machines/templates.md

 Each entry in the editable field list must be a [jsonpath](https://kubernetes.io/docs/reference/kubectl/jsonpath/).
 The jsonpath root is the objects: element of the template.
-The actually editable field is the last entry (the “leaf”) of the path.
+The actually editable field is the last entry (the "leaf") of the path.
 For example, the following minimal snippet highlights the fields which you can edit:

 ```console